Hells Angels MC criminal allegations and incidents in the United States: Ohio

+Cleveland Hells Angels chapter vice president John Zanos was among 23 members, former members and associates of the Hells Angels, the Outlaws and the Pagans arrested on drug and firearm charges in January 1986 after a year-long federal drug investigation.
+Zanos allegedly threatened a cooperating witness who was wearing a tape recorder and transmitter by grabbing the woman and threatening to decapitate her if she continued to ask questions.

 On February 27, 1988, David Hartlaub was murdered in his van at a bank parking lot near the Musicland record store that he managed as he was dropping off the nightly deposit.
 The deposit bag contained about $4000 in cash and was not taken.
 Three members of the Hells Angels motorcycle gang; Steven Wayne Yee, Mark Verdi, and John Ray Bonds were carrying out a hit.
 The Cleveland Hells Angels were planning to retaliate against a Sandusky Outlaw gang member for the Joliet, IL shooting of a Hells Angels member the previous year, at which Bonds had been present.
 The Outlaw member drove a van almost identical to Hartlaub's.
 The trio mistook Hartlaub's van for their and shot and killed him by mistake.
 Both the gun and the van's carpet were spattered with blood, allowing police to use DNA evidence, and discovered that John Ray Bonds was the shooter who had hid inside Hartlaub's van and was waiting to kill him.
 He shot him with a MAC-11 9-mm semi-automatic pistol fitted with a homemade silencer.
 Bonds's DNA profile analyzed by the FBI matched the bloodstains found in Yee's car and based on this they were able to use it as key evidence.
 This was one of the first cases of DNA being used for criminal conviction.
 The trial and legal wrangling lasted nearly two years and ended in long prison terms for all three Hells Angels members, who remain in prison on sentences up to life.
 Mark Verdi was released in 2019.